Black Monday 1987: A Reflection & its Relevance Today

 What caused Black Monday?

-During a large sell-off, the market was known to spiral out of control due to program trading.
-This caused an amplification effect.
+During a significant sell-off, the market was known to spiral out of control due to program trading, causing an amplification effect.

 The Aftermath of Black Monday

-Following the mammoth decline on Black Monday, it caused significant repercussions worldwide, as stock markets in Asia, Europe, and the US all suffered significant damage.
-Following that, global economies faced difficult challenges to recover, leaving countless investors completely destitute.
+Following the mammoth decline on Black Monday, it caused significant repercussions worldwide.
+Stock markets in Asia, Europe, and the US suffered considerable damage.
+Countless investors were left destitute, and global economies faced complex recovery challenges.

-The way markets worked needed to be re-examined as the entire ordeal revealed how broken the global financial system was, prompting governments and policymakers to step in and shed light.
+The entire ordeal revealed how broken the global financial system was, prompting governments and policymakers to re-examine how markets worked.

 Black Monday and Modern Economic Situations

-As a result of the pandemic, which has resulted in a massive increase in government spending and debt, people are concerned about the future of the global financial system.
+The pandemic resulted in a massive increase in government spending and debt, causing people to be concerned about the future of the global financial system.

 A Layman’s Analysis of Black Monday

-When capitalism is unhindered, and capital is not allocated equitably, Black Monday serves as a stark reminder of how scary it can be.
+When capitalism is unhindered and capital is not allocated equitably, Black Monday is a stark reminder of how scary it can be.

-Black Monday 1987 contained a strong alert regarding how a few people darting to make a quick buck can wreak havoc on the rest of us.
-Those who are more vulnerable and do not have as much money as others are much more vulnerable and marginalized.
+This article contained a strong alert regarding how a few people darting to make a quick buck can wreak havoc on the rest of us, particularly those who are more vulnerable and do not have as much money as others.

 Conclusion

 The Black Monday crash of 1987 demonstrated that not having regulations in place to control capitalism is risky.
-We are still feeling the effects of it, especially with the economic problems that have arisen as a result of the COVID-19 pandemic.
+We are still feeling the effects of it, especially with the economic problems that have arisen due to the COVID-19 pandemic.